lesserkuma/256M_ROM_Builder/README.md

 ```

 #### How to
-- Export ROMs and save data files
+- Export ROMs and save data files from an existing compilation
   - With both `256MROMSET_xxxx.gbc` and the 512 KB `256MROMSET_xxxx.sav` file in one directory, run `256m_rom_builder --export 256MROMSET_xxxx.gbc`.
 This will create a new directory called `256MROMSET_xxxx` with all the individual ROMs and save data files.

-- Import save data files
+- Import individual save data files into an existing compilation
   - With both `256MROMSET_xxxx.gbc` and the 512 KB `256MROMSET_xxxx.sav` file in one directory, run `256m_rom_builder --import-sram 256MROMSET_xxxx.gbc`.
-This will read all save data files from the directory called `256MROMSET_xxxx` and compile them back into the full compilation 512 KB save data file.
+This will read all save data files from the directory called `256MROMSET_xxxx` and combine them back into the full compilation 512 KB save data file.

 ### Limitations